lpb3393/making_successful_movie/README.md

 The time of year a movie is released can be important for several reason.
-For example, studios often release blockbusters durng the summer months when more people have free time to go to the movies.
+For example, studios often release blockbusters during the summer months when more people have free time to go to the movies.
 Additionally, some movies are released during the holiday season to take advantage of the increased spending on entertainment during that time of year.
-But which month typically comes out on top finanically?
+But which month typically comes out on top financially?
 By calculating the mean domestic gross for each month and having python choose the top five earners, this bar graph shows a near tie between May and June.

 ![month of release](https://github.com/lpb3393/making_successful_movie/blob/main/images/Top_5_Months.JPG)